NeoAxis/NeoAxisEngine/README.md

 Shortly about the license.
 You can use NeoAxis Engine for free without any future royalties and distribute source codes subject to the following conditions:
 <ul>
 <li>1.
-When publishing your product, you must add "Made with NeoAxis Engine (<span>www</span>.neoaxis.com)" with the product information and in its credits.
+When publishing your product, need to add "Made with NeoAxis Engine (<span>www</span>.neoaxis.com)" with the product information and in its credits.
 </li>

 <li>2.
 You can distribute the NeoAxis editor with your product.
 When you do it the window title of the editor must be: